Greg-Bondb/Groupie-Tracker/README.md

 # 📢 Groupie-Tracker

 The Groupie-Tracker project consists of using an API hosted on github to complete a web page on a subject.
+A good training to discover REST API calls and manage a dynamic site.

 ## 💻 Technologies used
 <div>